Wootric/WootricSDK-Android/README.md

     import com.wootric.androidsdk.Wootric;
     ```

-4. Configure the SDK with your client ID, secret and account token:
+4. Configure the SDK with your client ID and account token:

     All you need to do is to add this code to your Activity's `onCreate` method:

     ```java
-    Wootric wootric = Wootric.init(this, CLIENT_ID, CLIENT_SECRET, ACCOUNT_TOKEN);
+    Wootric wootric = Wootric.init(this, CLIENT_ID, ACCOUNT_TOKEN);
     ```

 5. To display the survey (if user is eligible - this check is built in the method) use: